nf-core/sarek/docs/usage.md

 ### --pon

-When a panel of normals [PON](https://gatkforums.broadinstitute.org/gatk/discussion/24057/how-to-call-somatic-mutations-using-gatk4-mutect2#latest) is defined, it will be use to filter somatic calls.
+When a [panel of normals (PON)](https://gatk.broadinstitute.org/hc/en-us/articles/360035890631-Panel-of-Normals-PON) is defined, it will be use to filter somatic calls.
-Without PON, there will be no calls with PASS in the INFO field, only an _unfiltered_ VCF is written.
+Without `PON`, there will be no calls with `PASS` in the `INFO` field, only an _unfiltered_ `VCF` is written.
-It is recommended to make your own panel-of-normals, as it depends on sequencer and library preparation.
+It is recommended to make your own `PON`, as it depends on sequencer and library preparation.
-For tests in iGenomes there is a dummy PON file in the Annotation/GermlineResource directory, but it _should not be used_ as a real panel-of-normals file.
+For tests in `iGenomes` there is a dummy `PON` file in the Annotation/GermlineResource directory, but it _should not be used_ as a real panel-of-normals file.
-Provide your PON by:
+Provide your `PON` with:

 ```bash
 --pon </path/to/PON.vcf.gz>
 ```

-PON file should be bgzipped.
+`PON` file should be bgzipped.

 ### --pon_index

-Tabix index of the panel-of-normals bgzipped VCF file.
+Tabix index of the `PON` bgzipped VCF file.
-If none provided, will be generated automatically from the panel-of-normals bgzipped VCF file.
+If none provided, will be generated automatically from the `PON` bgzipped VCF file.

 ### --ignore_soft_clipped_bases

-Do not analyze soft clipped bases in the reads for GATK Mutect2 with the `--dont-use-soft-clipped-bases` params.
+Do not analyze soft clipped bases in the reads for `GATK Mutect2` with the `--dont-use-soft-clipped-bases` params.

 ### --umi

-If provided, UMIs steps will be run to extract and annotate the reads with UMIs and create consensus reads: this part of the pipeline uses *FGBIO* to convert the fastq files into a unmapped BAM, where reads are tagged with the UMIs extracted from the fastq sequences.
-In order to allow the correct tagging, the UMI sequence must be contained in the read sequence itself, and not in the FASTQ name.
+If provided, `Unique Molecular Identifiers (UMIs)` steps will be run to extract and annotate the reads with `UMIs` and create consensus reads.
+This part of the pipeline uses [fgbio](https://github.com/fulcrumgenomics/fgbio) to convert the `FASTQ` files into a `unmapped BAM`, where reads are tagged with the `UMIs` extracted from the `FASTQ` sequences.
+In order to allow the correct tagging, the `UMI` sequence must be contained in the read sequence itself, and not in the `FASTQ` filename.
-Following this step, the uBam is aligned and reads are then grouped based on mapping position and UMI tag.
+Following this step, the `unmapped BAM` is aligned and reads are then grouped based on mapping position and `UMI` tag.
 Finally, reads in the same groups are collapsed to create a consensus read.
 To create consensus, we have chosen to use the *adjacency method* [ref](https://cgatoxford.wordpress.com/2015/08/14/unique-molecular-identifiers-the-problem-the-solution-and-the-proof/).
 In order for the correct tagging to be performed, a read structure needs to be  specified as indicated below.

 ### --read_structure1

-When processing UMIs, a read structure should always be provided for each of the fastq files, to allow the correct annotation of the bam file.
-If the read does not contain any UMI, the structure will be +T (i.e. only template of any length).
+When processing `UMIs`, a read structure should always be provided for each of the `FASTQ` files, to allow the correct annotation of the `BAM` file.
+If the read does not contain any `UMI`, the structure will be +T (i.e. only template of any length).
 The read structure follows a format adopted by different tools, and described [here](https://github.com/fulcrumgenomics/fgbio/wiki/Read-Structures)

 ### --read_structure2

-When processing UMIs, a read structure should always be provided for each of the fastq files, to allow the correct annotation of the bam file.
+When processing `UMIs`, a read structure should always be provided for each of the `FASTQ` files, to allow the correct annotation of the `BAM` file.
 If the read does not contain any UMI, the structure will be +T (i.e. only template of any length).
 The read structure follows a format adopted by different tools, and described [here](https://github.com/fulcrumgenomics/fgbio/wiki/Read-Structures)

 ## Annotation

 ### --annotate_tools

-Specify from which tools Sarek should look for VCF files to annotate, only for step `Annotate`.
+Specify from which tools `Sarek` should look for `VCF` files to annotate, only for step `Annotate`.
 Available: `HaplotypeCaller`, `Manta`, `Mutect2`, `Strelka`, `TIDDIT`
 Default: `None`

 ### --annotation_cache

-Enable usage of annotation cache, and disable usage of already built containers within Sarek.
+Enable usage of annotation cache, and disable usage of already built containers within `Sarek`.
-For more information, follow the [annotation guidelines](annotation.md#using-downloaded-cache).
+For more information, follow the [downloaded cache guidelines](#using-downloaded-cache).

 ### --snpeff_cache

-To be used conjointly with [`--annotation_cache`](#--annotation_cache), specify the cache snpEff directory:
+To be used conjointly with [`--annotation_cache`](#--annotation_cache), specify the cache `snpEff` directory:

 ```bash
 --snpeff_cache </path/to/snpeff_cache>